GrahamDumpleton/mod_wsgi/README.rst

 This is similar to above except that the mod_wsgi module was copied to the Apache modules directory first and the ``LoadModule`` directive references it from that location.
-You should take these lines and configure Apache in the same was as described above.
+You should take these lines and configure Apache in the same way as described above.
 Do note that copying the module like this will not work on recent versions of MacOS X due to the SIP feature of MacOS X.